 Not entirely. macOS requires Finder to run in the background for core system functions like mounting drives and managing the desktop.
 But you can set some file managers (like ForkLift) as your default file browser, so they open instead of Finder when you click folders.
 For daily file management, a third-party app can handle nearly everything.

-Commander One is the best free option with a full feature set (dual panes, terminal, tabs).
+Commander One is the best free option with a generous free tier (dual panes, unlimited tabs, themes, ZIP support) and an optional Pro upgrade that adds a built-in terminal, cloud mounting, and FTP/SFTP.
 Marta is also completely free and better suited for keyboard-driven workflows.
 Both are solid choices depending on your preference.

 Finder is Apple’s equivalent of Windows Explorer, but it’s more limited.
 It lacks features like dual-pane view, built-in terminal, and tabbed browsing across panes that Explorer (and third-party Mac file managers) offer.
 The apps in this list bring those capabilities to macOS.